-- No other liens or loans against the property
+- No other large liens or loans against the property

 - Personal guarantee on the note rather than the buyer just signing as a member of an LLC or corporation

-- Strong pay history showing that the new owner can make full and timely payments
+- Good pay history showing that the new owner can make full and timely payments

-- The note collateral is only the property and does not include the business
+- The note collateral is mainly the property and does not include the business

-- Additional factors like properly prepared documents, the property looking nice, the business performing well, etc.
+- Additional factors like properly prepared documents, attractiveness of the property, the business performing well, etc.

 - Contact 2-3 note buyers that are knowledgeable, experienced, and well-reviewed by the Better Business Bureau or a comparable entity.